Whether you’re a new or experienced cyclist, finding a good pair of mountain bike shoes is important.

 Today, you’ll find 2 different types of mountain bike shoes.

-Each has their own pros and cons and more importantly, it also depends on your personal preference.
+Each has its own pros and cons, and more importantly, it also depends on your personal preference.

 If you haven’t used clipless shoes before, you should consider making the switch.